Environment Watch Overview

 Environment Watch and the Elastic Stack

 Starting with Server 2024, the Environment Watch architecture relies on the Elastic stack to support Open Telemetry.
-Elasticsearch delivers the backend performance required to manage high volume of metrics, Kibana for both frontend and alert management, and Elastic APM Server ingests metrics from the OTEL collectors deployed within each server.
+Elasticsearch delivers the backend performance required to manage high volume of metrics, Kibana for both frontend and alert management, and Elastic APM Server ingests metrics from the Open Telemetry collectors deployed within each server.

 High-Level Architecture